Aggregations

 Rocco Neubert Celia Rouche Summer Sewald Summer Sewald Celia Rouche Melvin Marxen Melvin Marxen Summer Sewald Dustin Brinkmann Melvin Marxen Melvin Marxen Rocco Neubert Summer Sewald Melvin Marxen Rocco Neubert Cara Losch Celia Rouche Cara Losch Celia Rouche Rocco Neubert Dustin Brinkmann Cara Losch Rocco Neubert Cara Losch Dustin Brinkmann Cara Losch Summer Sewald Celia Rouche Dustin Brinkmann Dustin Brinkmann |

-modifier.
-Second, the names all run together, and it’s likely that if we wanted a list we’d want the entries separated.
-Fortunately, GROUP_CONCAT
+likely that if we wanted a list we’d want the entries separated.
+Fortunately,

 has the modifier SEPARATOR

-which inserts the specified string between each value returned by GROUP_CONCAT
+between each value returned by GROUP_CONCAT

 .